HoneyHoneyTeam/ESP32.Marauder.Double.Barrel.5G.by.ESP32.C5/README.md

  	- CC1101 Chipset(433 MHz), supporting up to 10 dB output per antenna.
   	- GPS Chipset.
 GPS data is accessible to both Marauders.
   	- Four Antennas: 2 x 3 dB for Wi-Fi (Dual Marauder), 1 x 1 dB for GPS, and 1 x 3 dB for SubGhz 433 MHz.
-  	- Toggle on the left for switching GPS power supply ( either by Flipper or device battery)
   	- Full 3D-Printed Enclosure/Case is also included.